mauvaisetroupe/deep-learning-specialization-coursera/c2-improving-deep-neural-networks/week3/README.md

 ## Training a Softmax Classifier

+- The Softmax name came from softening the values and not harding them like hard max (1 for max, 0 for others)
+- Softmax generalizes logistic regeression to C classes
+- If C = 2 softmax reduces to logistic regression (no proof in the video)

 > <img src="./images/w03-09-training_a_softmax_classifier/img_2023-03-27_19-14-05.png">

+It's a form of maximum likelyhood estimation in statistics.

+Loss function :
+$$
+L(y,\hat{y}) = -\sum_{j=1}^C y_j\log(\hat{y}_j)
+$$

+The cost function is based on the sum for all training example of the loss function.

 > <img src="./images/w03-09-training_a_softmax_classifier/img_2023-03-27_19-14-31.png">

+If you are an expert in calculus, you can derive this yourself.
+$$
+dz^{[l]} = \hat{y} - y
+$$

+When using a deep learning program frameworks, usually you just need to focus on getting the forward prop right.
+The framework will figure out how to do the backward pass for you.

 > <img src="./images/w03-09-training_a_softmax_classifier/img_2023-03-27_19-14-54.png">

 # Introduction to Programming Frameworks

 ## Deep Learning Frameworks

+We've learned to implement deep learning algorithms more or less from scratch using Python and NumPY.
+Fortunately, there are now many good deep learning software frameworks that can help you implement these models.

+Each of these frameworks has a dedicated user and developer community and I think each of these frameworks is a credible choice for some subset of applications.

 > <img src="./images/w03-10-deep_learning_frameworks/img_2023-03-26_11-27-37.png">